M4ttsson/monty_hall/README.md

 ## monty.test
 XUnit test project, mainly for testing the core project.

+## Things to consider
+* Most methods are public for easier testing.
+It might be wise to consider which methods should be public/internal/private instead and rewrite some of the tests to handle it.

 # Github Actions
 Building and runnning tests using github actions.